 We provide vertical geothermal systems, Borehole thermal energy storage systems ( BTES ) and solar thermal collectors, as an economical alternative to heating greenhouses, residential and commercial living spaces with methane.

-We are told by many sources that natural gas is the cleanest, safest, and cheapest fossil fuel we use, but this is simply not true.
+We are told by many sources, even our current and past governments, that natural gas is the cleanest, safest, and cheapest fossil fuel we use, but this is simply not true.
 It is perhaps the worst on all three of these counts.

 As a greenhouse gas with 86 times the heat trapping power of co2, methane is easily the most volatile substance we commonly use.
 Natural gas – ( CH4 ) – ( Methane ) has more potential than any other element, to exponentially exacerbate global warming and climate change.
 While the world has zeroed in on co2 as a main driver of global warming, methane levels in the atmosphere have been climbing at a much faster rate than co2 over the last three decades, mostly due to increasing our extraction of natural gas.
 Combined, co2 and ch4 are humanity’s greatest imminent threat and challenge.
 Please read on for our explanation and validation of this statement.

 We are passengers on a vessel 8,000 miles in diameter that rotates with a surface speed of 1,000 mph as it hurtles through space at 67,000 miles per hr on an annual 584 million mile trip around the sun.

 Planet Earth is also a rotor and stator, it has a solid core that spins faster than the outer portion.
 This dynamic action provides a magnetic force field that extends far out into space and shields the earth from the harshest ravages of nuclear radiation from the sun we orbit, as gravity keeps a very thin layer of atmosphere in place.